hamzatanveer-algorepublic/Crossword-Puzzle-Solver/README.md

 python solver.py
 ```

-The program will return true if it detects the word in the word otherwise it will return false.
+The program will return true if it detects the presence of the given word in the board otherwise it will return false.